Connect with others who understand.

 Another shared, “We signed power of attorney and patient advocate paperwork as well as obtained living wills.
 It was a relief to get those things in order before he can’t understand anymore.”

-What Is Medical Power of Attorney?
+What Is a Medical Power of Attorney?

-Choosing a medical POA agent can reduce the burden on your loved ones when your mental capacity declines or if you are fully incapacitated.
+If you have Alzheimers, choosing a medical POA agent can reduce the burden on your loved ones when your mental capacity declines or if you are fully incapacitated.
 Outlining your preferences in advance directives gives you better control over your medical care when you need it most.
-Health care situations can be complicated, and it’s a good idea for anyone with Alzheimer’s to have a trusted person who can act as their advocate.

 If you don’t choose a medical POA agent, one may be chosen for you.
 The following people are legally authorized to make decisions about your care (in the order listed) if you’re incapacitated: